Superalgos/Superalgos/docs/pages/suite/suite-advanced-backtesting.md

 You may decide that you don't need independent tasks for each of your backtesting sessions or prefer to handle multiple sessions under one task.

-To create new sessions under such configuration you need to clone the process that runs one of the existing sessions, and drop the clone on to the Designer.
+To create new sessions under such configuration you need to clone the process that runs one of the existing sessions, and drop the clone on to the design space.
 Then, structure of nodes the process to the trading bot instance and give the session a new name.

 [![Network-05-Multiple-Backtests](https://user-images.githubusercontent.com/13994516/67272829-90644f00-f4bd-11e9-9559-3f01233ecee8.gif)](https://user-images.githubusercontent.com/13994516/67272829-90644f00-f4bd-11e9-9559-3f01233ecee8.gif)